-In this post, we advise five ways to make Equimetre, our technical solution for managing racehorse performance and health, profitable.
+In this post, we advise 6 ways to make Equimetre profitable, our technical solution for managing racehorse performance and health.
 The goal of these suggestions is to maximize the short and long-term benefits of this investment.

 The racehorse is the ultimate equine athlete.
 His quantified training evaluation is progressively becoming a reference inside training stables.
 This helps you quantify your observations in order to have a comprehensive view of each horse.